zergey/nupic_nlp/README.md

 Currently, this repo contains python code to extract all the nouns from the corpus contained within the [Python NLTK](http://nltk.org/) and attempt to construct each plural form.
 It then passes each word pair into the CEPT API to retrieve a [Sparce Distributed Representation (SDR)](https://github.com/numenta/nupic/wiki/Sparse-Distributed-Representations) of it.
 If this word or its derived plural for is below a sparcity threshold (default 2.0%), it both words are ignored.
 This means that the either the word(s) are quite uncommon in the English language, or that the derived plural form is malformed (ex: cactus -> cactuses).
 Each SDR retrieved is cached within a local `./cache` directory within a JSON file.

+After extraction of nouns and conversion into SDRs, each noun will be pushed through NuPIC's temporal pooler as a raw SDR.
+Singular forms are followed by plural forms, and between each pair, a temporal pooler reset() occurs.
+After `--prediction-start` terms have been fed into NuPIC's TP (default 1000), predictions from the TP will be sent to the CEPT API to calculate the closest term from SDR.

 ### Requirements

 You'll need an app ID and app key from [CEPT](https://cept.3scale.net/) for the usage of their API to get word SDRs and decode SDRs back into words.